jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

     - **Empiricism**
 - Scientific:
     - Psychology: _Reed notes that these approaches are both comfortable assessing learning through behavior change, not so for constructivism._
         - **Behaviorism** (B. F. Skinner, rote memorization, reinforcement, feedback); dominant c.
-1950s as an educational theory but still has currency in psychology, still embedded in common teaching and learning practices
+1950s as an educational theory but still has currency in psychology, still embedded in common teaching and learning practices; associated with Industrial Revolution
         - **Cognitivism** (Jean Piaget, David Ausubel) focuses on learners' information processing AKA "assimilation of information into mental models" (Reed, 2017; AKA schemata, Booth, 2011, p.
 44); "how to organize instruction" for "acquisition and retention of knowledge and skills", "also studied in relation to individual differences in ability and learning style" (Keller, 1983); note that this includes a much more active role for the student, believing that "knowledge is something that depends on your perception and how you put things together" (Reed, 2017)
             - Human development and its implications for learning (Piaget's *readiness* concept)
             - Gestalt theorists